-As for causation in fact from the vaccination, the undersigned does not consider onset more than two months after flu vaccination to be compensable.
+The medical records show that petitioner's onset of GBS was more than eight weeks after her flu vaccination.
+The undersigned does not consider onset more than two months after flu vaccination to be compensable under either a theory of causation in fact or significant aggravation.
 See Corder v.
 Sec'y of HHS, No. 08-228V, 2011 WL 2469735 (Fed.
 Cl.
 Spec.
 Mstr.
 May 31, 2011) (dismissed suit involving four-month onset of GBS after flu vaccination).